From Human to Divine-Human in Diagrams

 The 4-Fold Human Body

 Nature and the physical body come to us from the feminine aspect of Creation (matter, mater, mother).
 The physical body of matter has no self-conscious intelligence of its own; it is only conscious of its elemental function which is a “blind mechanistic impetus” of nature.
 However, it is from conscious intelligence, the masculine aspect of Creation which penetrates our bodies of nature-matter, that we are endowed with life and the light of intelligence or consciousness.
 As self-conscious beings, we are conscious that we are conscious meaning that we are conscious as consciousness.
 Only intelligence can be conscious as consciousness; elemental matter can only be conscious of its function and blindly follows its imbedded inclinations.
+Matter is inert; in and of itself it has no life, but it can “come alive” when infused with and directed by consciousness.
+In this case, particles of matter become “alive and conscious” of their individual biological functions only, and only within a specific species or organism; biological mutation leads to specialization of functions within that particular environment.
 Conscious intelligence is our true nature; the physical body is our temporary abode while we gain life experience for the soul.
-This means that as we become increasingly conscious of consciousness, we discover the truth, universal laws and living symbolism within our spiritual nature, recognize our oneness with God, and see it represented in universal patterns.
+This means that as we become increasingly conscious of consciousness, we discover the truth, universal laws and living symbolism within our spiritual nature, we recognize our oneness with God, and we see it represented in universal patterns.

 The Psyche – Self Expression